 Money and other Personal Identification Items

-Money is important.
-You’ll need to purchase additional things when it is required, particular food and maybe water.
-So make sure you pack money in small bills.
-Larger bills won’t get you far unless you tend on splurging during a crisis situation.
-Yeah, probably not, so the smaller the better.
-Several counts of $1, $5, and $10 bills will be good.
+Cashiers won’t be able to open vaults with electronic locks either.
+So, make sure you pack money in small bills.
+Larger bills won’t get you far unless you plan on wasting money during a crisis situation because no one can make change for you.
+A variety of $1, $5, and $10 bills will be good.

 You don’t need that much cordage to survive up to 24 hours, but it’s nice to have some.
 Cordage has an “infinite” number of uses, you cannot skip it.

 If you are lacking space in your go bag for this, find a paracord bracelet to wear or wrap a long length of paracord around the handle of your knife or around your canteen.

 Weapons & Self Defense

 You need something to protect yourself when you are bugging out.
 There are some people who will not think twice before taking the life of someone unarmed, just to lay claim to their supplies.
 This doesn’t have to be you.
 Carry a hand gun (if legal in your area), get a lightweight alternative self-defense weapon such as pepper spray or a sling, and learn some self-defense moves.